-This document is the third in a series of Reliability Information Analysis Center (RIAC) publications that cover Failure Mode and Mechanism Distributions on parts and assemblies.
-It updates "Failure Mode/Mechanism Distributions - 1997" and provides a cumulative compendium of failure mode/mechanism data.
+The "Failure Mode/Mechanism Distributions - 2016" (FMD-2016) publication is the fourth in a series that covers Failure Mode and Mechanism Distributions on electronic, electromechanical and mechanical parts and assemblies.
+It updates "Failure Mode/Mechanism Distributions - 2013" and provides a cumulative compendium of failure mode/mechanism data.
 Knowledge of part failure trends is necessary to successfully perform many reliability analysis techniques such as a Failure Modes and Effects Analysis (FMEA).
 Quantification of the relative probability of occurrence for each potential failure mode (failure mode distribution) for a given part type is essential for the performance of a Failure Mode, Effects, and Criticality Analysis (FMECA).

 The intent of this publication is to present failure distributions on parts and assemblies to be used in support of reliability analyses such as FMEAs and FMECAs.
 Data contained in this book can be used to apportion an item's failure rate into modal elements by multiplying the failure rate by the percentage attributable to specific failure modes.
 These distributions provide a baseline set of probabilities to be used in the reliability engineering industry.
-This document complements the RIAC publication "Failure Mode, Effects, and Criticality Analysis (FMECA)", which provides guidance on performing FMECAs.
+This document complements the Quanterion publication "Expanded Applications of FMECA", which provides guidance on performing FMECAs.

-The scope of this publication is electrical, electronic, mechanical, and electromechanical parts and assemblies for which the RIAC has collected failure mode/mechanism data over the years.
+The scope of this publication is electrical, electronic, mechanical, and electromechanical parts and assemblies for which failure mode/mechanism data has been collected over the years.
 The book is organized into the following sections:

-- Section 1: Background on data collection, defines the data contained in Section 2, and presents a discussion allowing the user to accurately interpret the data - Section 2: Failure distribution data listings - Section 3: Data sources used in the publication - Part Index: Comprehensive cross-reference to the data contained in Section 2.
-Each part category has been indexed on all pertinent words contained in the part description. - 1.1 Data Collection
+Section 1: Background on data collection, defines the data contained in Section 2, and presents a discussion allowing the user to accurately interpret the data

+Section 2: Failure distribution data listings

+Section 3: Data sources used in the publication

+Part Index: Comprehensive cross-reference to the data contained in Section 2.
+Each part category has been indexed on all pertinent words contained in the part description.

+1.1 Data Collection